Inner-strength training tip #9: In certain situations, give up control to gain the upper hand

 You’re at work and things are going fine until your “rival” comes into the office or workplace.

 Your stomach tightens.
 Your energy constricts.
 Just one look at this person and suddenly all the power and confidence leaves you as quick as a bad date.
 You feel powerless.
 You feel that just their presence means they have the upper hand.

-Then, his person gets into the groove at work.
-Answering questions, shining in the spotlight.
-You can barely mumble any words with confidence anymore.
+Then, they start to get into the groove at work.
+Answering questions and shining in the spotlight.
+You can barely mumble your sentences with confidence anymore.
 And you are being self-conscious of your words as well.

 As the day progresses through meetings, phone calls, interactions and such you find yourself keeping track of how many times this individual what you thought was a great job answering questions and being helpful.

 You then compare that to how many times you were helpful.
 Wondering if you did a better job at being helpful.
 And then comparing who was of more value.
 Exhausting, isn’t it? 🙂